 Mickey explains that he and Riku separated after CoM because Riku was suffering weight Xehanort’s Heartless left in his heart.
 This always bothered me, since it deflates – even undermines – the player’s actions in CoM.
 “You fought to free Riku’s heart?
-Sorry!”
+Sorry!
+Not only did it not count, but it didn’t count off-screen!”
 Let the Mass Effect 3 ending stand as example of how players feel when you deflate their efforts.
 Ansem then tries to explain how Riku lost his appearance: it seems it happened when he fought Roxas, and Roxas won.
 As a consequence, Riku must have immersed himself in darkness to win the follow-up duel.
 This conversation is funny.
 Talking about something just isn’t exciting, even if Christopher Lee does it.
 I’m sure the developers would have rather shown all of this instead of talked about it… so they eventually did!
 Some of the scenes that Ansem is talking about appear in FM+!
 But because this talking scene was in the original, it remains in FM+, meaning the problem is simultaneously fixed and unfixed.
 It’s not something you see very often!

 Geeze, Riku’s transformation is so arbitrary.
 At the end of the explanation, Ansem explains why he laughed when Riku first called himself “Ansem.”
 Ansem says he was so ashamed, he had to laugh to hide it.
-Only Christopher Lee could make this work, because it screams of a writer trying to apply an inadequate explanation to something they did with no explanation in mind – like a TV show that piles on the mysteries with no intent of resolving them.
+Only Christopher Lee could make this work, because it screams of a writer trying to apply an inadequate explanation to something they did with no explanation in mind at the time – like a TV show that piles on the mysteries with no intent of resolving them.
 Make whatever topical joke you please, because writers as a whole sure as hell aren’t going to stop doing it.
 Both of these stories will get additional backing from later games, but on its own, KH2 is just doing unjustified shit because it wanted to do unjustified shit, same as half the other faults in this game.